peteroupc/peteroupc.github.io/exporand.md

 An absolutely continuous distribution of the kind just mentioned can thus be built if we can find an infinite sequence _a_<sub>_j_</sub> that converges to 1/2.
 Then a random number could be formed by setting each of its binary digits after the point to 1 with probability equal to the corresponding _a_<sub>_j_</sub>.

-However, the resulting distribution will have a discontinuous _probability density function_ (PDF) in general, as the following two results show:
+However, as the following two results show, the resulting distribution will have a discontinuous _probability density function_ (PDF) in general, leaving the uniform and exponential distributions as the only practical distributions that can be formed this way:

 **Result 1.** _For &beta; = 2, the distribution's PDF will be continuous only if&mdash;_